 - Business disruption – The ability to do business can be disrupted by non-compliance due to regulatory sanctions or shutdowns, as well the loss of current – and future – customers and partners due to a lack of consumer trust and loss of reputation.

 - Productivity declines – System downtime can often result from non-compliance.
 This prevents staff from completing crucial tasks and can significantly hinder operations.

 - Fines, penalties, settlement costs – This includes legal costs as well as money spent resolving compliance issues.

-Maintaining regulatory compliance is not only fiscally responsible, it is also the right thing to do for customers.
-Regulations exist to protect consumers by safeguarding their sensitive personal data.
+Maintaining regulatory compliance is not only fiscally responsible, it's the right thing to do.
+Regulations exist to protect consumers – and ultimately your business – by safeguarding sensitive data.
 Businesses would do well to remember they are essentially stewards of this data once their customers have entrusted them with it.

 Download the full report, True Cost of Compliance with Data Protection Regulations